 Has this pesticide been used previously in Rhode Island, and elsewhere, to control mosquitoes?

 Yes.
-It has previously been used in Rhode Island, specifically in Westerly in 1996.
+It has previously been used in Rhode Island in 2019 and specifically in Westerly in 1996.
 It is currently being used in Massachusetts; it was also used in Massachusetts in 2006, 2010, and 2012.
 Many other states, including New York, New Jersey, Illinois, Delaware, North Carolina, Arkansas, Florida, Alabama, Louisiana, Texas, regularly use it to control mosquitoes.

 What are the environmental characteristics of this pesticide?